alecmuffett/onion-dv-certificate-proposal/README.md

 ### Condition 1:

 * The connection certificate is a valid DV certificate (eg: such as those created by [Filippo Valsorda's `mkcert`](https://github.com/FiloSottile/mkcert)
-* **and** the certificate satisfies the existing standard trust rules for the webpage in question
+* **and** the certificate satisfies the standard trust rules for the webpage in question
 * **and** the certificate is signed by a Certificate Authority Key which matches a root certificate that has been manually added to the local trust store

 ...or...